tparchman/GAIN_summer2022/README.md

 - **Installed text editor with syntax recognition** Students should have installed a text editor that will recognize syntax from code written for Unix, Python, Perl, etc. We suggest BBedit (for mac users), Visual Studio Code, or Sublime.
 All are free and easy to locate, download, and install.

-- **Supplemental primers, readings and assignments** are provided on the [workshop github page](https://github.com/tparchman/GAIN_summer2021).
+- **Supplemental primers, readings and assignments** are provided on the [workshop github page](https://github.com/tparchman/GAIN_summer2022).

+- **Rstudio installed, for enhanced use of Rmd** [Rstudio download and install](https://www.rstudio.com/products/rstudio/)

 ### Suggested for more in depth learning
 * **Practical computing for biologists** Haddock, S.H.D. and Dunn, C.W., 2011.
 Sunderland, MA, USA: Sinauer Associates.
 The book is very useful for both Unix and Python.

 ## Workshop Format
-We will meet from 9:00-12:00 each weekday morning from August 6th to August 12th.
-At the beginning of each session, we will introduce new concepts and material that will form the basis of the exercises, assignments, or projects we will work through during that session.
+We will meet from 9:00-10:45 the mornings of Aug 1, 2, 4, and 5.
+At the beginning of each session, we will introduce new concepts and material that will form the basis of the exercises/tutorials we will work through during that session.
 We will cover questions regarding current or previous material, and then students will spend at least half of each class working on writing code independently or in small groups.
 Students will get the most out of each session if they review the primers and outlines of concepts ahead of time.

-*MAYBE* As the module will be remote this session, we will hold our meetings over zoom.
-I will send a link to all participants each morning prior to starting.

 ## Workshop Material Organization

-The material for each day of the workshop will be organized in separate directories on [workshop github page](https://github.com/tparchman/GAIN_summer2021).
+The material for each day of the workshop will be organized in separate directories on [workshop github page](https://github.com/tparchman/GAIN_summer2022).
 Each of these directories will contain the slides that we will use to introduce material, a primer covering example Unix and Python code along with explanations, and a worksheet of programming practice exercises.
-There are also general directories on the repository with supplementary resources for Unix and Python, including cheat sheets, tutorials, and recommended resources for learning more.
+There are also general directories on the repository with supplementary resources for R markdown, data visualization, and HPC systems, including cheat sheets, tutorials, and recommended resources for learning more.

 ### Downloading material from github using `git`